arachnetech/homebridge-mqttthing/docs/Accessories.md

     "topics": {
-        "setActive":                "<topic used to control 'active' state>", "getActive":                "<topic used to report 'active' state>", "getCurrentFanState":       "<topic used to report 'current air purifier state'>", "setTargetFanState":        "<topic used to control 'target air purifier state'>", "getTargetFanState":        "<topic used to report 'target air purifier state'>", "setRotationSpeed":         "<topic used to control 'rotation speed' (optional)>", "getRotationSpeed":         "<topic used to report 'rotation speed' (optional)>" "getRotationDirection":     "<topic to notify homebridge of rotation direction (optional)>", "setRotationDirection":     "<topic published by homebridge to set rotation direction (optional)>", "setSwingMode":             "<topic used to control 'swing mode' (optional)>", "getSwingMode":             "<topic used to report 'swing mode' (optional)>", "setLockPhysicalControls":  "<topic used to control 'lock physical controls' (optional)>",
+        "setActive":                "<topic used to control 'active' state>", "getActive":                "<topic used to report 'active' state>", "getCurrentFanState":       "<topic used to report 'current fan state' (optional)> ", "setTargetFanState":        "<topic used to control 'target fan state' (optional)>", "getTargetFanState":        "<topic used to report 'target fan state'(optional)>", "setRotationSpeed":         "<topic used to control 'rotation speed' (optional)>", "getRotationSpeed":         "<topic used to report 'rotation speed' (optional)>" "getRotationDirection":     "<topic used to report 'rotation direction' (optional)>", "setRotationDirection":     "<topic used to control 'rotation direction' (optional)>", "setSwingMode":             "<topic used to control 'swing mode' (optional)>", "getSwingMode":             "<topic used to report 'swing mode' (optional)>", "setLockPhysicalControls":  "<topic used to control 'lock physical controls' (optional)>",